asimihsan/asim_ihsan_io/hugo/content/posts/tls-psk/index.md

 ![TLS handshake and record protocols](tls-sequence.svg)

+### Handshake - Key Exchange

 In this article I'm interested in the details of the handshake protocol [^rfc8446_4].
-The **Client Hello** and **Server Hello** messages are not encrypted and at the end of this first round trip the client and server share a new, ephemeral (temporary, brand new) symmetric key.
-The remaining messages in the handshake protocol perform:
+The **Client Hello** and **Server Hello** messages are not encrypted and at the end of this first round trip the client and server perform a **key exchange**; the client and server will share some secret keying material.
+TLS 1.3 supports three key exchange modes:

-- authentication (the client can tell the server is who they say they are, and vice-versa),
-- key confirmation (client and server agree that they agree on the new key),
-- handshake integrity (client and server agree the handshake protocol messages were not modified).

-There are many possible handshakes
+1. ECDHE (i.e. Diffie-Hellman)
+2. PSK-only
+3. PSK with ECDHE

+### Handshake - Authentication

 ## TLS in action with OpenSSL CLI